realulim/Bornemisza-DS/README.md

 - self-healing and self-updating system

 ## Requirements
-- Cloud Provider must support CentOS and private networks (e. g.
-Vultr, UpCloud)
+- Cloud Provider must support CentOS (most do)
+- eth0 should have a public IP and eth1 a private IP (e. g.
+Vultr, UpCloud, but not Scaleway)
+- one floating IP (e. g.
+Vultr, Linode) as a fixed entrypoint
 - DNS Provider supported by acme.sh (e. g. free Cloudflare account)
 - a domain as an anchor for the SSL certificates